 - If your family physician cannot make a confident referral, contact the closest university teaching hospital.

-- Search the Internet, with a close eye toward to the website’s text.
+- When searching online, note carefully the website’s text.
 Does the professional list their educational background?
 What is the professional’s approach to treating ADHD?

-- If there is a local chapter of CHADD (check the CHADD chapter locator), attend and talk to members about their experiences with local professionals.
+- Is there is a local chapter of CHADD?
+(Check the CHADD chapter locator.)
+Attend and talk to members about their experiences with local professionals.

 - Ask about how the professional has developed ADHD expertise and how they approach ADHD treatment.
-Become familiar with the treatment strategies in my first book so you can tell if their responses seem appropriate.
+Become familiar with the treatment strategies in my first book .
+That way, you can better assess if their responses seem appropriate.

 - I include my work because it serves as a conduit for the best practices and research on ADHD.
-Read my books to learn about and from other leading experts.
+It contains advice from a “Who’s Who” of ADHD authorities.

-- Ask the professional about conference attendance, completed workshops with leading ADHD experts, professional guides relied upon, etc..
+- Ask the professional about conference attendance, workshops, continuing education, professional guides relied upon, etc..
 You want to hear recognition of leading clinical experts who write and teach.
-These might include Russell Barkley, PhD, Thomas Brown, PhD, Arthur L. Robin, PhD, Kathleen Nadeau, PhD, Patricia Quinn, MD, and more.
+These might include psychologists Russell Barkley, Thomas Brown, Russell Ramsay, Arthur L. Robin, and Kathleen Nadeau, along with physicians Patricia Quinn and Anthony Rostain.

 - Always ask about the percentage of patients seen with ADHD.
 You’re looking for a significant number.